jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 I already detailed the use case layer which left us two interfaces to implement required for the use case.
 Components to implement those interfaces live in this layer.
+In this instance I would be implementing the persistence store and the notification service for the user domain.
 It's possible these could be in the same component, the component boundaries will form around the decisions of what technologies the components and class implementations depend on.

+Notice the direction of the dependencies.
 The UpdateUserPreferences use case does not change because of the database nor the notification system.
 Instead, the database and notification system change when the business logic changes.
 If a change needs to occur to the database or notification system, for example, notification system X is obsolete and we need to implement notification system Y, only the "Notification Library" would need to change.